 “There are naive questions, tedious questions, ill-phrased questions, questions put after inadequate self-criticism.
 But every question is a cry to understand the world.
 There is no such thing as a dumb question” –Carl Sagan

 Even though they’ve been around for almost 10 years, a lot of folks are still trying to understand the world of eBooks.
-Our BookBaby publishing specialists field dozens of questions about eBooks every day.
+Choosing an e-book service can be hard, and our BookBaby publishing specialists field dozens of questions about eBooks every day.